 Experimental procedure

-The experiment ran between June 2016 and April 2017 (302 days) and comprised five treatments (Fig. 3): weekly harvesting of (i) 100% of all deutonymphs (D100), (ii) 50% of deutonymphs (D50), (iii) other juveniles (excluding eggs and deutonymphs) at the same percentage at which deutonymphs were harvested from all juveniles in D100 (J-D100) to keep the demographic impact of harvesting comparable, (iv) other juveniles (excluding eggs and deutonymphs) at the same percentage at which deutonymphs were harvested from all juveniles in D50 (J-D50), again, to keep the demographic impact of harvesting comparable, and (v) no harvesting (C; general control treatment).
+The experiment ran between June 2016 and April 2017 (302 days) and comprised five treatments (Fig. 3): weekly harvesting of (i) 100% of all deutonymphs (D100), (ii) 50% of deutonymphs (D50), (iii) other juveniles (excluding eggs and deutonymphs) at the same percentage at which deutonymphs were harvested from all juveniles in D100 (J-D100) to keep the demographic impact of harvesting comparable over the length of the experiment, (iv) other juveniles (excluding eggs and deutonymphs) at the same percentage at which deutonymphs were harvested from all juveniles in D50 (J-D50), again, to keep the demographic impact of harvesting comparable over the length of the experiment, and (v) no harvesting (C; general control treatment).
+For the removal of ‘other juveniles’ we first calculated the average number of deutonymphs removed, across all three replicates, in a deutonymph removal treatment (D100/D50).
+Second, we calculated the average number of protonymphs and tritonymphs (i.e., other juveniles), across all three replicates, in the same deutonymph removal treatment.
+From these values we calculated a deutonymph proportion value: proportion value = average deutonymphs/(average protonymphs + average tritonymphs).
+Finally, for a treatment where other juveniles were removed (J-D100/J-D50), we multiplied the deutonymph proportion value calculated for a deutonymph removal treatment (D100/D50) to the sum of the protonymph and tritonymphs within each replicate.
+In the case of the ‘other juveniles’ treatments, juveniles (i.e., protonymphs and tritonymphs) were removed randomly (see further Fig. S6 in the online appendix).
 Because deutonymph numbers are generally low in our source populations (Smallegange & Coulson 2011), one treatment was to remove all deutonymphs.
 Two levels of harvesting deutonymphs (D100, D50) and juveniles (J-D100 and J-D50) were chosen to be able to compare harvesting impacts.
 Because we expect deutonymph numbers to be low, this means that in the other juvenile harvesting treatments, we expect to harvest low numbers as well.
 We anticipate that these harvesting regimes will still induce population responses.
 For example, in previous experiments, we also imposed harvesting

 Figure 3.
 Experimental design.
 The photos show the length measurements of adult females (top left), adult males (top right), deutonymphs (bottom left) and quiescent individuals (bottom right).
 The schematic shows the experimental design and harvesting treatments.

 regimes within which we removed only a few individuals on a regular basis and found these selections to have significant impacts on the threshold for male adult phenotype expression and population size-structure (Smallegange & Deere 2014; Smallegange & Ens 2018).
 Treatments were replicated three times resulting in fifteen populations.
 The juvenile harvesting populations were started 8 weeks after the other treatments, but before harvesting commenced (Fig. 4), for logistical reasons.
-At the point where the juvenile harvesting populations matched the of the other treatments harvesting started.
+At the point where the juvenile harvesting populations matched the total population sizes of the other treatments (Fig. 4), harvesting started.
 Populations were kept in 20 mm diameter, flat-bottomed glass tubes with a plaster of Paris and powdered charcoal base, which was kept moist to avoid desiccation of the mites.
 Tubes were sealed by a circle of very fine mesh (allowing gaseous diffusion), which was held in place by the tubes’ standard plastic caps with ventilation holes cut into them.
 Populations were kept in an unlit climate chamber at 25°C and >70% relative humidity.